hashgraph/hedera-services/hedera-node/docs/design/services/file-service/file-service.md

 ### FileGetInfoHandler

 The `FileGetInfoHandler` is responsible for handling queries that retrieve information about a file.
 The handler validates the query, checks the necessary permissions, retrieves the file information from the Readable File Store, and returns the information in the response message.
 The information includes the file's size, expiration time, and keys.
 If the file does not exist or the client does not have the necessary permissions, an error is returned.

-## Readable and Writable File Store's
-These are the two types of file stores used by the File Service.
-The readable file store is used when retrieving file contents or information.
-The writable file store is used when creating, updating, or deleting files.

 ## Network Response Messages
 Specific network response messages (```ResponseCodeEnum```) are wrapped by ```HandleException``` and the codes relevant to the File